m-asjedh/pizza_planet-/README.md

 ## 🚀 How to Run the Project

 ## 1️⃣ Clone the Repository

 ### https://github.com/m-asjedh/pizza_planet-.git

+### Install the CORS Unblock extension in google chrome and enable it so that request will work smoothly

 ---

 ## 2️⃣ Backend Setup

 - cd backend
 - go mod tidy
 - Create a database "pizza_planet".